cosmos/ibc/spec/app/ics-029-fee-payment/README.md

     // pay the forward fee to the forward relayer address
     // pay the reverse fee to the reverse relayer address
     // refund extra tokens to original fee payer(s)
+    // NOTE: if forward relayer address is empty, then refund the forward fee to original fee payer(s).
 }

 // PayFee is a callback implemented by fee module called by the ICS-4 TimeoutPacket handler.